PoorlyDefinedBehaviour/poorlydefinedbehaviour.github.io/content/posts/async.md

 ## Rust, stackless coroutines and compiler generated state machines

-Rust supports the async await[^rust_async_book_async_await] model with a little compiler help which is a type of coroutines that also allows execution to be stopped and resumed, in this case, execution is suspended and resumed at `await` points.
+Rust supports the async await[^rust_async_book_async_await] model with a little compiler help which is a type of coroutine that also allows execution to be stopped and resumed, in this case, execution is suspended and resumed at `await` points.

 ```rust
 async fn f() -> i32 {